wanghaisheng/responsive-landing-page-starter/content/blog/en/handling-inbound-calls-with-python-dr.md

 A summary of the procedure you will carry out in this article is as follows:

-1. Create a Nexmo account
+1. Create a Vonage account
 2. Install Ngrok
 3. Run Ngrok
 4. Install Flask
 5. Install the CLI
 6. Install the Python client library
-7. Create a Nexmo voice application
+7. Create a Vonage voice application
 8. Purchase a number (if you do not have a spare one)
 9. Assign your number to your application
 10. Write your Python code to implement the scenario
 11. Run your application
-12. Phone your Nexmo number
+12. Phone your Vonage number
 13. Listen to the Text to Speech message

-## Create a Nexmo Account
+## Create a Vonage Account

-Go to the [Nexmo website](https://www.nexmo.com/) and create an account.
+<sign-up number></sign-up>

-Make sure you make a note of your `API_KEY` and `API_SECRET`, which you can find in the Nexmo Dashboard.
+Make sure you make a note of your `API_KEY` and `API_SECRET`, which you can find in the Vonage Dashboard.

 ## Install Ngrok